bioinfo-pf-curie/ChIP-seq/README.md

 --skipMultiQC [bool]               Skips MultiQC step

 Other options:
---outdir [dir]                     The output directory where the results will be saved -w/--work-dir [dir]                The temporary directory where intermediate data will be saved -name [str]                        Name for the pipeline run.
+--outDir [dir]                     The output directory where the results will be saved -w/--work-dir [dir]                The temporary directory where intermediate data will be saved -name [str]                        Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.